 But how can your business or startup easily implement live streaming for Android apps without dedicating lots of resources and hours of developers’ work to do it?
 What technology stands behind live broadcast and makes it real?

-Let’s dig into the topic to find comprehensive answers to these questions and also learn more about ready-to-use solutions that facilitate and speed up the process of adding a live video streaming feature to your app.
+Let’s dig into the topic to find comprehensive answers to these questions and also learn more about ready-to-use solutions that facilitate and speed up the process of adding a live video streaming feature to your mobile app.
 You can also find examples of work in our portfolio in which we used an RTMP server for Android apps.

 Unlike the format of the video on demand which presumes that a user can select and watch videos at any time, live broadcast videos are tied to a specific moment in time and are displayed while being recorded.